Container Orchestration

 generic-configs.yaml

-Configs can be applied by command or included in extraResources of your own values.yaml file.
+ConfigMaps can be applied by command or included in extraResources of your own values.yaml file.
 Adapt the data content according to your environment:

 1. To apply configs by command, save the content as generic-configs.yaml and use the following command with a path to the secrets file added if necessary:

-minikube kubectl -- apply -f generic-configs.yaml
+kubectl apply -f generic-configs.yaml

 2. To apply configs via your own values.yaml, add the content at extraResources.
 Proper yaml formatting is necessary.